TAbdiukov/txtShear/README.md

 # HWZ
 ![icon](icons8-insulin-pen-96.png) **CLI TEXT SKEWER**

-A small but very fast Windows app to skew desired text to a desired angle, ultimately emulating handwriting
+Tiny & fast Windows app to skew desired text to a desired angle, ultimately emulating handwriting

 ## Usage
 There is no (known) effecient way to handle args, so all args are required.